fancying4review/CRC2Vio/README.md

 We will then store the data to the Google Cloud.

+~\resource\Repo-info.xlsx
+File "Repo-info.xlsx" contains a list of 52 projects used in the paper.

 Source code, PR and other related data will be updated soon.